2160 CENTURY PARK E. 1806 Los Angeles (City), California

 Prices start in the $450,000’s and go above $800,000.

 -Olympic Size 6 Lane heated Pool- great for lap swimmers!
-Unfortunately you will find that there is no Jacuzzi for some reason- not sure why the HOA didn’t put one in.
+Unfortunately, you will find that there is no Jacuzzi for some reason- not sure why the HOA didn’t put one in.
+EDIT- maybe they purposely excluded the Jacuzzi because it could lead to parties and noise.

 -Lighted Tennis Court